-In recent years, the popularity of apartments without a residential destination in Russia has been growing.
+In recent years, the popularity of apartments without a residential designation in Russia has been growing.
 These apartments are called апартаменты in Russian.
-Apartments with a residential destination are called квартиры in Russian.
-In this blog post I will refer to apartments without a residential destination on his Russian as apartamenty and to apartments with a residential destination as a kvartira.
+Apartments with a residential designation are called квартиры in Russian.
+In this blog post I will refer to apartments without a residential designation on his Russian as apartamenty and to apartments with a residential designation as a kvartira.

 On this page